vasumathi298/LLM-Project/README.md

 - **Python 3.7+** installed on your system.
 - **Environment Variables**: Set `OPENAI_API_KEY` in your environment for the OpenAI integration.

+## To Dos
+- Maintain chat History In UI.
+- How to handle unexpected questions?

 ## Sample Q&A
 ![image](https://github.com/user-attachments/assets/05764c5b-9627-48c6-8f70-356a8559549c)
 ![image](https://github.com/user-attachments/assets/1bf83e3e-8609-4814-9a96-00fbc7bacf9d)